content-plutus/tls-job-portal-bolt/DATABASE.md

 -- If missing, trigger will create on next login
 -- Or manually create:
-INSERT INTO public.users (id, email, role, subscription_tier, is_verified)
+INSERT INTO public.users (id, email, role, subscription_tier, is_verified, password_hash)
-SELECT id, email, 'job_seeker', 'free', email_confirmed_at IS NOT NULL FROM auth.users
+SELECT id, email, 'job_seeker', 'free', email_confirmed_at IS NOT NULL, '' FROM auth.users
 WHERE id = 'USER_ID_HERE';
 ```